How decisions are made

 Council staff then carry out the service within the framework agreed by councillors.

-You can see a list of all the committees for both West Suffolk councils and read the agendas, minutes and decisions made, by following the links below:
+See a list of all the committees for West Suffolk Council and read the agendas, minutes and decisions made,by following the links below: